GeoDaCenter/access/README.md

 The script needs pip to work.

 * Create a lambda function with a role that has basic lambda permissions.
+  * Make sure you are on the same site as the data, and where you have created past functions (N Virginia).
 * Upload the zip made with the bash script.
 * Make a second lambda function with the same role and copy the contents of `wrapperfn.py` in there.
 * Add an api gateway as a trigger to this lambda function.